 Barangaroo is home to a unique portfolio of extraordinary event spaces against the natural beauty of Sydney Harbour.

-Infrastructure NSW may issue permits or approvals for works in the public domain and on the road.
+Place Management NSW may issue permits or approvals for works in the public domain and on the road.

 As the Road Authority, Infrastructure NSW is responsible for making sure all roadworks are safely carried out while allowing residents, visitors, workers, and traffic in the area to continue to use the streets and public areas.

 Infrastructure NSW also has a role in coordinating utilities works across the different developments in collaboration with utilities organisations to minimise disruption where possible.
+Place Management NSW administers permits for Infrastructure NSW’s utility works in Barangaroo

 A permit is required for any works where on roads and streets (including craning, hoisting, use of cherry pickers and EWPs) or next to a road (for example, on the footpath or shoulder of the road).